-$^{^{3}}$ From version 1.0.9. final state QED radiation off quarks and leptons can optionally be included
+$^{^3}$ From version 1.0.9. final state QED radiation off quarks and leptons can optionally be included

-$^{^4}$ This is similar to the way Pythia [24, 25] handles the parton shower.
+4 This is similar to the way Pythia [24, 25] handles the parton shower.
 Herwig [26, 27] in contrast ensures coherence by taking angles as ordering parameter.

-HADRONS++-0.0 is a module that treats hadron and τ -lepton decays.
+HADRONS+++-0.0 is a module that treats hadron and τ -lepton decays.
 The resulting decay products respect full spin correlation to their mothers (if desired).
 For τ decays several models have been implemented (such as the Kühn-Santamaría Model and form factor parameterisations from Resonance Chiral Theorie).
 For further details, see section 4.3.
-For the hadrons so far no decay matrix elements or form factors have been implemented, thus all hadron decays that are switched on are treated as isotropic decays.
-At the moment, the branching ratios of the lightest mesons are given in corresponding data files.
-Anyways, currently Pythia still is invoked by default to deal with hadron decays.
+For the hadrons so far no decay matrix elements or form factors have been implemented, thus by default only τ decays are treated by HADRONS++, if it is turned on.
+For all other hadron decays, Pythia still is invoked.